Palla (minstrel)

-Palla was a Galician-Portuguese troubadour or minstrel from Santiago de Compostela, active at the court of Alfonso VII of León in the mid-twelfth century.
+Palla was a minstrel from Santiago de Compostela, active at the court of Alfonso VII of León in the mid-twelfth century.
+He may have been a performer of the early Galician-Portuguese lyric.

 Palla is described in contemporary documentation as a iuglar (cognate with "juggler", but signifying jongleur).
 He was at Alfonso's court at Burgos on 24 April 1136 and again at Toledo on 9 December 1151.